nombrekeff/hobo-js/README.md

 console.log(generate(myPage.doc));
 ```

-Finally generate the html. `generate` returns a string.
+Finally, generate the html. `generate` returns a string.
 It's up to you to handle it from here.

 > NOTE that generate must receive the root tag you want to generate.
-> In this example wi pass in `myPage.doc` do we generate the whole page.
+> In this example we pass in `myPage.doc` to generate the whole page.
 >
 > But you can generate any tag you want:
 > ```ts